Continuing care

 Notes

 • Data source: Victorian Admitted Episodes Dataset (VAED).
-Data extracted 16 January 2024
+Data extracted 16 April 2026.

 • Results are lagged by one quarter

-• Results for the current financial year are preliminary and may change from quarter to quarter, final results will be available in November.
-Results from the previous financial year have been finalised
+• Results for the current financial year are preliminary and may change from quarter to quarter.
+Final results will be available in November.
+Results from the previous financial year have been finalised.

 • * No results are available.